amanrathore48/physical-cubes/README.md

 - `src/app/layout.js` - Root layout with metadata and global styles
 - `explanation.md` - Detailed explanation of the physics implementation

+## Physics Properties

+The physical properties of the cubes and their interactions can be adjusted in `threeHelpers.js`:

+### Bounce Control

+To adjust how bouncy the cubes are, look for these properties:

+- `restitution` - Controls bounciness (lower values = less bounce)
+- `linearDamping` and `angularDamping` - Control how quickly objects lose energy
+- `contactEquationRelaxation` - Affects how contacts between objects are resolved

+All bounce-related properties are marked with `// BOUNCE CONTROL` comments in the code.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: